jdevfullstack/github-pages-tutorial/README.md

 branch, there is no additional effort, just set the proper configuration in `Settings`.

+- `/docs` is a subfolder of the main `branch`, just click `Create new file` then type `docs/index.htm` or any of the other choices for the default document.
+GitHub does not allow an empty folder, so you must initialize it with a file.
+In this example, that is `index.htm`.

 - `gh-pages` is a branch,
-to create this, go to `Branch`, type in the box 'gh-pages' then click the pop-up so that it will be created.
+to create this, go to `Branch`, type in the box `gh-pages` then hit Enter.

-- `/docs` is a subfolder of the main `branch`, just click `Create new file` then type 'docs/index.htm' or any of the other choices for the default document.
-GitHub does not allow empty repository, so you must initialize it with a file.
-In this example, that is `index.htm`.

-Furthermore, as I have observed when using just a regular account and when there is no need to change the domain name, it's just a matter of preference and technique where you will be building your site among the three options.

-But there are few considerations:
-- First, the `main` branch can be the source when it's all about building the site.
+So, what to use ?
+Here are some considerations:
+- if you are creating tutorial like this page of mine you are reading, simply use the `main` branch using the `README.md` file.

+- the `/docs` folder is usual for those codebase with documentation.
+Other document generator also relies on this folder.

-- Second, the `gh-pages` can be your choice when your `main` branch is dedicated for your source codes.
+- the `gh-pages` can be your choice when your `main` branch is dedicated for your source codes and you want a dedicated hosting directory

-- Third, the `/docs` folder is a good choice when you want to build your site from scratch where you don't copy the contents of the `main` branch, as in the case of `gh-pages` branch.
+- the `main` branch can be the source when it's all about building the site not related to coding, as in a pure Web Page

+Finally, it's up to the preference of the user or the team.

 ### Custom Domain
 Changing the default address is another story, where